-- respects the rights of the child and values diversity - values the contribution of Aboriginal children, children from a culturally and linguistically diverse background and children with a disability or identifying as LGBTQIA and has zero tolerance of discrimination - maintains a duty of care (refer to Definitions) towards all children at the service - is committed to the safety and wellbeing of all staff and the members of our service's community - is committed to supporting staff to act cohesively and ethically as a team and provide an environment that is conducive to children's learning and development - provides a safe and secure environment for all at the service - provides an open, welcoming environment in which everyone's contribution is valued and respected - is committed to communicating openly and honestly - is committed to continually learning how to be inclusive and respectful of cultural needs - encourages relationships that are based on the principles of mutual respect, equity and fairness. - encourages both adults and children to identify and raise concerns through the appropriate channels to maintain a culture of reporting and pro-actively responding to concerns - encourages volunteers, students, parents/guardians and visitors to support and participate in the program and activities of the service.
+- · respects the rights of the child and values diversity - values the contribution of Aboriginal children, children from a culturally and linguistically diverse background and children with a disability - has zero tolerance of discrimination - maintains a duty of care (refer to Definitions) towards all children at the service - is committed to the safety and wellbeing of each child at the service - is committed to the safety and wellbeing of all staff and the members of our service's community - is committed to supporting staff to act cohesively and ethically as a team and provide an environment that is conducive to children's learning and development - provides a safe and secure environment for all at the service - provides an open, welcoming environment in which everyone's contribution is valued and respected - is committed to communicating openly and honestly - is committed to continually learning how to be inclusive and respectful of cultural needs - encourages relationships that are based on the principles of mutual respect, equity and fairness. - encourages both adults and children to identify and raise concerns through the appropriate channels to maintain a culture of reporting and pro-actively responding to concerns - encourages volunteers, students, parents/guardians and visitors to support and participate in the program and activities of the service.